ultraleettech/wp-requirements-checker/README.md

 This way, when unsupported PHP language features or WP functionality is used in your plugin, it won't break the site and make it difficult for the admin to fix the issues.

+Since version 1.1.0, you can also add in other plugins that your plugin depends on (for instance, when creating an add-on).

 ## Usage
 There are multiple ways to use this library, depending on the way you are developing your plugin.
 The main ones are using Composer, and just including the library manually.
 You can find instructions for both of these below.